RudCodera8/Pathfinding-Visualizer/README.md

 ### Installation
-#### Step 1 : Just clone or download the repository on your machine.
+#### Step 1 : Just clone or download the repository into your machine.
 #### Step 2 : Install npm.
 You will find this helpful - [link](https://nodejs.org/en/download/package-manager/)
 #### Step 3 : change the working directory to the cloned folder
 ```